Writing Honestly From the Heart

 The practice of using software that spins articles only leaves the thief looking foolish.
 The article is difficult to read and with what appears to be serious grammar errors.

-You read it over and wonder what they are saying.
-Maybe a typo, but when it keeps coming up the only conclusion, must be stolen.
+You read the article over and wonder what they are saying.
+Maybe a typo, but when the error keeps coming up, conclusion this must be stolen.

 This reminds me of a person years ago that was so adamant he never stole from stores.
 His defense was he only changed the price tags!